Why you should care

 Largely devoid of major political plans, Kudrin — whose name has circulated for years as a candidate for prime minister, but never for the presidency — seems to have little taste for the top spot.
 He could, however, play a leading role in a hypothetical transitional government “from authoritarian rule to something more democratic,” says Andrei Kolesnikov, senior associate at the Carnegie Moscow Center think tank.

 Volodin is different.
 A lawmaker for more than 10 years before coming to the Kremlin, his political instincts betray his image as a largely gray, nondescript bureaucrat.
 In his current post as speaker of the Duma, Russia’s lower house of Parliament, Volodin has been highly visible while also sharpening his managerial skills.
 “This may be a starting point for him to demonstrate his capacity to be both a technocrat and a populist,” Kolesnikov says.
-The job also puts Volodin fourth in line — constitutionally, at least — for the presidency.
+The role often puts him in front of the press, with sometimes prickly results.
+Volodin recently said female journalists worried about sexual harassment in the Duma should “get another job.”
+His post also puts Volodin fourth in line — constitutionally, at least — for the presidency.

 Either way, experts say the current political climate in Russia is tense.
 Salin says there’s far more uncertainty today than 10 years ago, when Putin tapped Dmitry Medvedev to be a placeholder president while he served a stint as prime minister.
 As a result, he adds, many observers have begun anxiously searching for signs behind even the most mundane political developments.
 “For the most part,” Salin says, “our political elites are nervous.”